Lundbeck-Biometrics/tranSMART-admin/installation/installation-17.md

 sudo update-alternatives --config javac
 ```

+And similarly if Java 8 is already installed but you need to install Java 7 as well.

-If not installed, can just install by:
+If the version is not installed, can just install by:

 ```
 sudo apt-get install openjdk-8-jdk
 ```

-TO-DO: decide which Java version we are using???

 Set paths in /etc/environment: